 Part of this will be agreeing to a number of documents which means that you give us the authority to act for you in this matter and also so you can provide us with some key information which the court will need in due course to confirm you have owned or currently own an affected vehicle.

 There are many questions and with so many people affected we may not be able to answer your questions straight away.
-To help we have produced an FAQ guide for those affected.
-You can view the FAQ’s here.
 If you are not sure if you have been affected you can check here.

 VW emissions overview